ephys/mc-fundamental/README.md

 [View gallery](docs/screenshots/mossy_cobblestone)

-Color values can still be changed.
-PR welcome.
+Also available for Mossy stone bricks.
+Disabled by default.

-Also available for Mossy stone bricks, but disabled by default.
+If you make a ressource pack that improves the moss overlay, send it our way!

 **Bound Lodestone**